-Performance management process which identifies targets against agreed priorities, monitors and reports performance and, where necessary implements improvement actions.
+Performance management processes confirm targets for agreed priorities, and are used to monitor and report performance and, where necessary drive improvement actions.
 Performance reports are reviewed by Departmental and Corporate Leadership Teams and provided to Executive Cabinet Members each quarter to update on key issues including those arising from the monitoring of performance and risks.

-Strategic budget process, which includes the delivery of the Council's savings and efficiency programme.
-This is shaped by the priorities set out in Bolton 2030.
+The Council has a strategic budget process, which includes the delivery of the Council's savings and efficiency programme.
+This is shaped by the priorities set out in Bolton 2030 and involves engagement with local residents, members and other institutions and stakeholders across the Borough.
+This process is overseen by the Section 151 Officer and Corporate Leadership Team

-Framework of policy plans (some statutory, some local) which are reviewed periodically and assist policy formulation.
+There is a framework of policy plans (some statutory, some local) which are reviewed periodically and assist policy formulation.